-The Council will allow tenants and leaseholders to keep a cat it its properties.
-Tenants will be allowed to keep up to two cats but must request permission before doing so.
+The Council will allow tenants and leaseholders to keep a cat in its properties.
+Tenants will be allowed to keep up to two cats in any of its general housing properties but must request permission before doing so.
 A request to keep additional cats will be at the discretion of the Council and will be based on:

-- the suitability of the property, - the conduct of the tenant and tenancy with regard to current pet ownership
+- the suitability of the property, - the conduct of the tenant and tenancy with regard to current pet ownership cats should be housecats.
+Cats will not be allowed access to the communal corridors at any time.
+This includes Leasehold properties.

-Enquiries will be made with the Neighbourhood Wardens Team as appropriate to understand the reasons and purpose that the additional animals are being requested.
+Enquiries will be made with the Public Protection Team as appropriate to understand the reasons and purpose that the additional animals are being requested.